Scheie's Retina Service offers the most advanced treatments for diabetic retinopathy, many of which have been developed or evaluated at Penn Medicine.

 Causes of Diabetic Retinopathy

-People lose vision from diabetic retinopathy due to two major causes: swelling and bleeding.
-Swelling of the retina can occur when blood vessels leak fluid.
-When fluid leakage causes swelling in the central retina, or macula, vision becomes blurred.
-If diabetic retinopathy is severe, the retina becomes starved for oxygen.
-Blood vessels may then grow out of the retina or optic nerve into the vitreous jelly that fills the inside of the eye.
-These fragile vessels can cause bleeding into the eye and block light from reaching the retina.
-Without adequate light, vision is impaired.
-Bleeding can result in severe scarring, leading to retinal detachment.
+In severe cases the retina becomes starved for oxygen sparking the growth of blood vessels from the retina or optic nerve into the vitreous jelly that fills the inside of the eye.
+These fragile vessels can cause bleeding inside the eye and block light from reaching the retina.
+The result is impaired vision and possibly severe scarring, which can lead to retinal detachment.

 Symptoms of Diabetic Retinopathy

-Unfortunately, diabetic retinopathy typically has no symptoms in its earliest, treatable stages.
-By the time people notice a problem with their vision, retinal disease may be advanced and difficult to treat.
-This is why periodic screening examinations by your ophthalmologist are very important.
-Diabetic patients should have such examinations even if their vision is completely normal.
+Diabetic retinopathy has no symptoms in its earliest, most treatable stages.
+By the time it is discovered the disease may be advanced and difficult to treat.
+Diabetic patients should have regular examinations even if their vision is completely normal.

 Diagnosis of Diabetic Retinopathy

-The only way to find out if you have diabetic retinopathy is to have a dilated examination of the retina.
-An examination to detect diabetic retinopathy will include drops to dilate the pupil.
+The only way to find out if you have diabetic retinopathy is to have an examination of the retina with drops to dilate the pupil.
 Your doctor can then look through the pupil with a bright light and a special magnifying lens to see the retina and any early signs of diabetic retinopathy.
 As people can develop diabetic retinopathy at any time, periodic eye examinations are important.

 Treatment of Diabetic Retinopathy

-Two forms of treatment have been proved to reduce vision loss from diabetic retinopathy: laser surgery and surgical removal of the vitreous jelly, known as Vitrectomy.
+Two forms of treatment have been used to reduce vision loss from diabetic retinopathy: laser surgery and surgical removal of the vitreous jelly, known as a Vitrectomy.
 If treated early enough in the course of the disease, a person has a greater than 90% chance of keeping some useful vision.